 Steven Bruce

-I've got I've got one issue.
-And that is the fact that you're there.
-Not here.
+I've got one issue, and that is the fact that you're there, not here.
 But I'd much rather have had you in the studio.

 Claire Minshull

 Yes.
 Likewise, it's always a pleasure.

 Steven Bruce

-However, it is fantastic to see that in your own little home office there, you've actually got your weight training kit as well.
+However, it is fantastic to see that in your own little home office there, you've actually got your weight training kits as well.

 Claire Minshull

-Lots of costs.
+But of course.